 Any bugs are much more likely to upset your Discord instance than your Discourse instance, because there are no changes made to Discourse.
 However, I’ve written it in a way that means most things are recoverable and you can merely repeat something to fix an issue usually.
 Discourse is used as a master for membership and group information and this data is used to update membership and Roles on your Discord server.

 - a Discord server on which you are Admin

 - a Discord Bot (see below)

 - ssh root access to your Discourse server

-- updates to app.yml to
+- updates to app.yml to install the plugin

 - All users of your Discourse will need to login using Discord OAuth login that will appear on your login page once the plugin is installed.

 You will need to create a Bot and it will look something like this (leave it not ‘public’):